ericmaat/APD-Minor-Portfolio---Eric-Maat/README.md

 </details>

 The classification models with the highest precision seem to be the Decision Tree and Logistic Regression.
 To determine which one is best suited we will also look at the accuracy of the models.
 The Decison Tree classifier performs better in this regard, which means it is the best method to use for classifying recipes.

+_**"4.
+What method(s) can be used to make a varying week schedule of lunches and diners?"**_

+A Linear Programming model was used to create the schedule.
+After the chosen classifier created a list of liked recipes, the LP model would choose 7 lunches and 7 diners and create a week schedule.
+The restrictions this model followed were:
+* A recipe can only appear in the week schedule once
+* Exactly one lunch each day
+* Exactly one diner each day
+* The maximum amount of calories per day is 1040

+The model tries to maximize the amount of calories for each day.
+By having the last restriction it will never exceed 1040 Kcal, but will try to get as high as possible.

 ### Planning